driusan/dewm/src/Initialize.md

 already one running.
 How do we do this?

-If we look at the source for wingo or taowm, they both use `github.com/BurntSushi/xgb/xproto` to do this. wingo in the function 'own' and taowm in 'becomeTheWM' (wingo is more advanced in that it tries to replace the WM if one's already running, so taowm's approach is probably better for us to look at right now.)
+If we look at the source for wingo or taowm, they both use `github.com/BurntSushi/xgb/xproto` for this this. wingo in the function 'own' and taowm in 'becomeTheWM' (wingo is more advanced in that it tries to replace the WM if one's already running, so taowm's approach is probably better for us to learn from right now, because it's simpler.)

 taowm simply calls `xproto.ChangeWindowAttributesChecked` on the root window with some parameters.
 If the call fails, someone else has ownership of the root window.
-That approach seems simpler, so let's take that.
+That approach seems simpler, so let's use it.
 The only problem is `ChangeWindowAttributesChecked` needs both the X connection and the window that we want to change attributes on (the root window, in our case) as parameters.
 We'll take a similar approach to taowm and store them in globals, because I have a